BAK2K3/hard-drivers/TESTING.md

     * While this does not necessarily diminish the user experience, it is a bug that I would prefer to remove, however I am aware this requires additional knowledge of javascript.

 8. **Tabbing through the Enquire Menu** (Existing Bug)
-    * When the user reaches the "Your Request" field of the Enquire Form, they need to tab twice, to bypass the "Github" icon, in order to reach the submit button.
+    * When the user reaches the "Your Request" field of the Enquire Form, they need to tab twice, to bypass the "GitHub" icon, in order to reach the submit button.
     * Setting `tabindex=1` to the submit button causes this item to be selected first when tabbing through the document, and results in the user having to press tab more times to reach the submit button.
     * Given the final input field is a "Free Text" box, pressing the enter button on this form generates a new line, as opposed to most other form inputs in which enter submits the form.
     * A solution to this would be to add set `tabindex=3` to all elements prior to the submit button, `tabindex=2` on the submit button, and `tabindex=1` on the rest of the footer icons.